 You might need this number in order to:

 - Set up direct deposit

 - Make a wire transfer

-If you need it for any of these reasons, or others, you can look up your routing number on this chart.
+If you need it for any of these reasons, or others, you can look up your Wells Fargo bank routing number on this chart.

 Wells Fargo Routing Numbers (By State & Territories)

-For checking and savings accounts, this number is based on the location that you first opened it.
+For checking and savings accounts, your routing number for Wells Fargo is based on the location that you first opened it.